Jolly-Pirate/witness-update-html/README.md

-# STEEM Witness Update HTML Tool
+# HIVE Witness Update HTML Tool

 ## Features
 - HTML for ease of use in any modern browser.